PrinzPizza42/DnD-Fight-Manager-KMP/README.md

 - **Turn Tracking:** Easily navigate through the initiative order.
 The app keeps track of the current fighter and automatically increments the round counter when a full round is completed.
 - **Save & Load:** Persist your encounter data by saving and loading it, so you never lose your progress during a session.
 - **Notepad:** A built-in notepad for keeping track of encounter-specific notes or GM secrets.
+- **Clear All Data:** Reset the entire application (without touching the saves) by clearing all fighters and groups.
 - **Fighter Cloning:** Quickly copy existing fighters to manage swarms or groups of identical enemies.
+- **Templates Management:** Create, manage, and utilize fighter templates to quickly add pre-configured fighters to any encounter.

 ## Technology Stack